 Talk to kids about money

 On our weekends together, I will often take my niece to a local children’s bookstore.
 There, I tell her she has $25 to spend.
 We wander around and read the backs of books, and together we do the math to figure out how many books she can buy.
 (Yes, we include the tax.)
 It creates an opportunity to have an age-appropriate conversation around money.

 Your lifestyle or approach to finances might be different from their parents.
 That’s okay.
 A diversity of positive money experiences and perspectives can lead to a broader, deeper understanding of the way practical personal finance works in the real world.

 Read more: Have you had a family meeting about money?

 Don’t automatically spoil them

-It’s difficult not to splurge and spoil young children: I find myself looking for sparkly silver shoes for my 3-year-old niece because she loves dressing up.
-I see a new book and I want to buy it for my oldest niece.
-I have to restrain myself from buying Star Wars-themed shoes for my nieces and nephew.
+It’s difficult not to splurge and spoil young children: I find myself looking for sparkly silver shoes for my three-year-old niece because she loves dressing up.
+I must restrain myself from buying Star Wars-themed shoes for my nieces and nephew.

 But don’t fall into the habit of bringing nieces and nephews gifts every time you visit.
 You want them to be happy that auntie or uncle is here, not conditioned to view you merely as a gift-delivery person.
 Save gift-giving for birthdays and holidays.